JeffKersting/tic-tac-toe/README.md

 # Tic-Tac-Toe

+## Overview

 This project allows users to play tic-tac-toe with their own created players and chosen tokens.
 Player data, including number of wins, is stored and can be deleted.

+To install and run: `git clone` this repository from github, `cd` into the directory, and `open index.html`.

-It runs in a web browser (Chrome is recommended).
+Tic-Tac-Toe runs in a web browser (Chrome is recommended).

+The javascript, HTML, and CSS on this site were written by Jeff Kersting.

 https://github.com/JeffKersting/tic-tac-toe